Schosmiel/Weather-Report-App/README.md

 4. Open the index.html file in a web browser or set up a local server.

-   Usage
-1. Open the application in a web browser.
+5. Open the application in a web browser.

-2. Enter the name of the city you want to check in the search input.
+6. Enter the name of the city you want to check in the search input.

-3. Click the "Search" button.
+7. Click the "Search" button.

-4. The weather information for the specified city will be displayed, or an error message will appear if the city is not found.
+8. The weather information for the specified city will be displayed, or an error message will appear if the city is not found.

-5. The application uses different weather icons based on the current weather conditions:
+9. The application uses different weather icons based on the current weather conditions:
    .
 Cloudy :
      ![Weather Report App](Metheo/images/clouds.png)

    .
 Clear:
    ![Weather Report App](Metheo/images/clear.png)

    .
 Drizzle:
    ![Weather Report App](Metheo/images/drizzle.png)

    .
 Rain
    ![Weather Report App](Metheo/images/rain.png)

    .
 Mist
    ![Weather Report App](Metheo/images/mist.png)

 The weather icon will change based on the weather conditions of the specified city.

 This project is licensed under the Common License.